SU Libraries’ Instruction Support for Faculty, Instructors and Teaching Assistants (TA’s)

 Users can submit a hold request for physical items in our catalog, such as books and DVDs, by clicking on “Request this item” on the item’s catalog page for pickup at one of our library locations.
 Finally, our Library-to-Go service provides delivery and pick-up services of library and interlibrary loan materials to faculty and graduate students to their respective academic department office mailbox.
 You can register by sending an email to delivery@syr.edu.
 Please include your name, department and building.

 The Libraries offer video content that supports the teaching, research, and creative needs of the campus community.
-You can discover and explore videos through several locations on the library website, including the Summon search tool when filtering for video content, dozens of video databases and our Special Collections Research Center.
+You can discover and explore videos through several locations on the library website, including dozens of video databases and our Special Collections Research Center.

-Bento box search results from the initial blue search box emphasize a breadth of results.
-Faculty, TAs or students seeking greater depth of relevant results will usually encounter their best outcomes if they complement use of the top level search box with advanced summon searches (and apply relevant search result filters for a desired content type or publication date ranges or preferred languages or a highly effective summon result filter called, area of study).
-Not 100% of the licensed databases a research library supports are directly compatible with top level library search engines like summon or bento box results.
+Faculty, Teaching Assistants or students seeking greater depth of relevant results will usually encounter their best outcomes if they complement use of the top-level search box with advanced Libraries Search strategies.
+Not all the licensed databases a research library supports are directly compatible with top level library search engines.
 Especially when working with source material that involves video or statistical data or sound recordings or business research, be sure to browse lists of available library databases, which are sortable by relevant subject areas or by types of content each database contains (e.g., video, statistics, news, eBooks, audio, images, patents, etc.).
-Navigating to specific journals, by individual title or sorted into discipline specific groupings, can also be accomplished using the library’s link to A-Z journals.
-That journals list compiles access points for all kinds of periodicals - scholarly journals, news and newspaper sources, trade and industry magazines, general popular magazines, opinion magazines and more.
+Or navigate to specific journals, by individual title or sorted into discipline specific groupings.

-Rather than uploading pdfs of articles and other materials to your course website, linking to the library’s online resources provides permanent and stable links for students to gain access (even when off campus), supports best copyright practices, and allows SU Libraries to more accurately assess which resources are being used.
+Rather than uploading pdfs of articles and other materials to your course website, linking to the library’s online resources provides permanent and stable links for students to gain access (even when off campus), supports best copyright practices and allows Syracuse University Libraries to more accurately assess which resources are being used.
 For additional information about linking to library resources, please visit our guide on Linking to SU Libraries' Online Resources or contact the library for assistance.

 Instructional Support and Resources

 Libraries' staff are available to provide instruction either in-person or virtually, on library resources and services, online research databases, the research process and subject-specific collections and research skills.
-Instruction is delivered by a diverse team of librarians who teach in a multitude of spaces, employ a variety of pedagogical approaches, and reach a wide range of student populations.
+Instruction is delivered by a diverse team of librarians and School of Information Studies graduate students who teach in a multitude of spaces, employ a variety of pedagogical approaches and reach a wide range of student populations.
 Depending on your course goals, instruction can take place in several modalities.
 To schedule a library instruction session, please contact your subject librarian or complete the instruction request form.

-SU Libraries also offer a wide variety of asynchronous online resources to support student learning.
-Our online research guides serve as great starting points for students in every academic area, and we also offer guides for both specific courses and a wide variety of broader topics, such as citing sources, finding primary sources, and resources for writing your dissertation or thesis.
-We also encourage you to share with your students information about our online videos and tutorials explaining and demonstrating the research process, our Learn! at SU Libraries workshop series, and our Undergrad Nights drop-in events in Bird Library.
+Syracuse University Libraries also offer a wide variety of asynchronous online resources to support student learning.
+Our online research guides serve as great starting points for students in every academic area, and we also offer guides for both specific courses and a wide variety of broader topics, such as citing sources, finding primary sources, research metrics, and resources for writing your dissertation or thesis.
+We also encourage you to share with your students information about our online videos and tutorials explaining and demonstrating the research process, and awareness of our Learn! at SU Libraries workshop series.